pparacch/tdd_r_with_testthat/README.md

 * Add expectation: pass 5L return "V"
     * Will fail cause wrong roman numeral is returned
 * Modify the code in order to make it pass

-Continue one simple step at a time ..... and the code performing that specifical function is shaped incrementally, one smal step after the other.
+Continue one simple step at a time .....

+Note that the code implementing that function is shaped incrementally, one smal step after the other.
 Using this simple approach the final tests and code will look like

 ```r
 #Test for the conversion [1..10]